Summer Financial Aid

-The 2014 summer session will be attached to the 2013-14 academic year.
-Students interested in receiving federal financial aid for summer must complete the 2013-14 FAFSA and the LFCC Summer Financial Aid Application.
-If you need a Federal student loan, information and the summer application for those is available here.
+The 2018 summer session will be attached to the 2017-18 academic year.
+Students interested in receiving federal financial aid for summer must complete the 2017-18 FAFSA and the LFCC Financial Aid Application– Summer 2017.

-The Financial Aid Office will begin accepting applications for aid for summer 2014 tuition and fee expenses on March 31, 2014.
-Your initial aid eligibility will be calculated based on your projected enrollment as noted on your summer application AND the information from your 2013-14 FAFSA.
+The Financial Aid Office will begin accepting applications for aid for summer 2018 tuition and fee expenses on April 6, 2018 (you must be registered for your classes before we will accept the application).
+Your initial aid eligibility will be calculated based on your projected enrollment as noted on your summer application AND the information from your 2017-18 FAFSA.

 - For the Pell Grant Award, a student must